 A construction crane still appears in Varosha’s skyline above a new hotel that it never finished building.
 Car dealerships still house brand new cars straight out of the factory from the year of invasion; like automotive time capsules.
 The whole town is literally one big sun-drenched time capsule.

-You can’t help but be baffled at how such a place has been allowed to rot for almost 40 years.
+You can’t help but be baffled at how such a place has been allowed to rot for almost 50 years.
 There is no simple explanation, but I’m going to leave the political history behind the Greek and Turkish conflict (which goes back for centuries) for a rainy day.
 In a nutshell, Varosha’s neglect is a case of ‘if I can’t have it, then nobody can’.
 A UN resolution in 1984 ruled that Varosha should only be resettled by the original inhabitants who lived there before the invasion.
 This prevented Turkey from re-opening the resort but they never gave it back to the Greeks.
 Why hold on to a ghost town?
-The Turkish government probably figure it could come in useful one day as a political bargaining tool.
+The Turkish government probably figured it could come in useful one day as a political bargaining tool.
+It didn’t.

 This year, despite no agreement having been reached with the Greeks and amid heightened tension in the Eastern Mediterranean, the Turkish authorities announced its plans to re-open the ghost town currently under their control for settlement.
 Work on the reopening of the “ghost town” of Varosha will reportedly gain momentum after the coronavirus pandemic is finished.